 Camp Quest Smoky Mountains is one week, usually in mid- to late July each summer.
-Our 2021 session will be July 18th-24th.
+We have not yet announced our 2022 dates.
 Camp Quest Smoky Mountains shares its location only with registered families, though we are located about an hour outside of Knoxville, TN in the Great Smoky Mountains National Park.

 How much does camp cost?

-Our prices typically change yearly in response to increased costs to run camp.
+We are a non-profit, volunteer-run camp, and our prices typically change yearly as a direct result of increased costs to run camp.
 We try to keep camp as affordable as possible and only charge what we must to run.
-In 2019, camp cost $640 per camper.
+In 2022, camp costs $755 per camper for a 6-night session.
 We offer small discounts for siblings.

 Is financial aid available?